-The Supervision Unit is responsible for registration, licensing and supervision to ensure the safety and soundness of microfinance institutions.
-In addition, the Unit is mandated to collect, analyze and disseminate data relating to MFIs as well as prescribes corrective action.
+The Supervision Unit is responsible for registration, licensing, and supervision to ensure the safety and soundness of microfinance institutions.
+In addition, the Unit is mandated to collect, analyze, and disseminate data relating to MFIs as well as prescribe corrective action when necessary.

-The Administration Department provides human resources and administration support functions related to the day to day management of the Bank.
-In addition to these, the Department is responsible for all procurement activities in the Bank, protocol services and internal security of the Bank.
+The Administration and General Services Department provides administrative support functions related to the day-to- day management of the Bank.
+In addition, the Department is responsible for all procurement activities in the Bank, protocol services, and internal security of the Bank.

-The Department interprets and enforces the Service Rules of the Bank in the execution of their duties as well as make recommendations for amendments in the Rules whenever necessary.
+The Department interprets and enforces the Service Rules of the Bank as a requirement in the execution of their duties as well as make recommendations for amendments in the Rules whenever necessary.

 The Department comprises of the following Units:

 Staff in the Administration and Genetral Services Department are expected to observe the highest standard of professional ethics to help maintain the Bank’s reputation for Probity, Integrity, Respect, and Professionalism.
 In addition to the code of conduct provided for in the Bank’s Service Rules, staff are also expected to observe the following: